21 min read

 You’ve probably subscribed to different email lists because of exclusive resources you wanted access to, so you can use the same tactics to grow your email list.
 Make sure this call-to-action is reflected in your button copy as well as the rest of your copy.

 You can primarily do this by bringing your brand voice into the copy of your email sign up form, but it can also be done through the photos and graphics you choose to include.

 On May 25, 2018, the EU approved a General Data Protection Regulation (shortened to GDPR) that changed the way brands communicate with subscribers and approach privacy laws.
 We have a more in-depth guide on this here.

 A privacy statement will help you will also help you comply with the GDPR laws.
 You can also add an email disclaimer under the form fields that states you won’t be sending the person spam.
-There are ways to have fun with this language, too.

 Nothing strengthens a claim like social proof.
 If there is enough room in your email sign up form to reference a snippet of a testimonial, it can make a great addition to your email opt-in form.